adrielcafe/voyager/README.md

 }
 ```

-Turn on the Warp Drive and enjoy the trek 🖖
+Turn on the Warp Drive and enjoy the voyage 🖖

 ### Documentation
 See the [project website](https://voyager.adriel.cafe) for documentation and APIs.